-Many women that make the decision to undergo breast augmentation surgery wish to achieve a dramatic enhancement in bust size.
+Many women that decide to undergo breast augmentation surgery wish to achieve a dramatic enhancement in bust size.
 In many cases, patients want to achieve a size D cup size after breast augmentation.
 We have helped many patients achieve their cosmetic goals, producing beautiful breast augmentation outcomes.
 When it comes to reaching a size D cup size, there are some factors to consider.

 Implant Sizes Do Not Correspond to Cup Sizes